robocol-rem-u/motion_control/README.md

 Docker is a great way to run an application with all dependencies and libraries bundles together.
 Make sure to [install Docker](https://docs.docker.com/get-docker/) first.

-This package has not been made to work with docker yet
+This workspace has not been made to work with docker yet

 ## Usage
 In order to create a path given two points in a map, send the coordinates to the control node and have the rover move autonomously towards a goal, follow these steps: